Frequently dense harmonic functions and universal martingales on trees: Frequently universal harmonic functions of very regular transition operators

 \section{Frequently universal harmonic functions of very regular transition operators}

-In the previous Sections we have proved universal properties for harmonic functions of forward-only nearest neighbor transition operators on trees, naturally associated to boundary martingales.
+In the previous Section we have proved universal properties for harmonic functions of forward-only nearest neighbor transition operators on trees, naturally associated to boundary martingales.
 Here we briefly show how to extend these results to harmonic functions for a large class of transient nearest neighbor transition operators that are not forward-only.
-We begin by recalling some known results on harmonic functions on trees equipped with transient transition operators and their boundary representation: most of the results are taken from \cite{Ca,KPT}.
+We begin by recalling some known results on harmonic functions on trees equipped with transient transition operators and their boundary representation; most of the results are taken from \cite{Ca,KPT}.

 We suppose that the transition operator $P$ on $T$ is transient, in the sense that the random walk that it generates leaves every finite set with positive probability.
-That is, if $v_n$ is the random vertex at time $n\in \mathN$ visited by the random walk starting at $v_0$, then the probability of first hit at $v$ satisfies the inequality
+It is well known that the assumption of transience is equivalent to the existence of non-constant positive harmonic functions (see \cite{KSK}).
+If $P$ is transient and $v_n$ is the random vertex at time $n\in \mathN$ visited by the random walk starting at $v_0$, then the probability $U(v_0\,,\,v)$ of first hit at $v$ satisfies the inequality

 for every $v\in T$.
 We call a finite set of vertices $\calC$ a \emph{contour} if no two vertices of $\calC$ are neighbors and $T\setminus \calC$ splits as union of finitely many connected components only one of which (called the interior $\Interior\calC$ of $\calC$) is bounded.
 If $\calC$ is a contour and $v_0\in\Interior\calC$, then $v\mapsto U(v_0\,,\,v)$ is clearly a probability on $\calC$.
-If $h$ is harmonic in $\Interior\calC$, then $h(v_0)=\sum_{v:\,v\in\calC} U(v_0\,,\,v)\,h(v)$: this summation formula is the solution of the Dirichlet problem on $\Interior\calC$ \cite{PW}.
+If $h$ is harmonic in $\Interior\calC$, then $h(v_0)=\sum_{v\colon v\in\calC} U(v_0\,,\,v)\,h(v)$; this summation formula is the solution of the Dirichlet problem on $\Interior\calC$ \cite{PW}.

 It is clear that, for each contour $\calC$, every harmonic function on $\calC\cup \Interior \calC$ attains its maximum on $\calC$.